 Why Parquet Flooring Sanding is Not Recommended for DIY

 It is great to be a DIY enthusiast, the joy of being able to do something more complicated by yourself is very important to every person's self-esteem.
-Colouring the walls of your home, or making a decoration from the old unusable material are a good way to start DIY-ing, but there are certain procedures that might be better left to professionals.
+Colouring the walls of your home, or making a decoration from old unusable material is a good way to start DIY-ing, but certain procedures might be better left to professionals.
 A good example is parquet floor sanding and restoration.

 DIY Floor Sanding, Why Not?

 This is not just about parquet sanding but for the floor restoration as a whole.
-Patience is a trait which not everyone possesses and time is a luxury not everyone can afford.
-In addition, while many of us won’t admit it, more than a few among us simply lack the will to see some tasks to their completion.
+Patience is a trait that not everyone possesses and time is a luxury not everyone can afford.
+Besides, while many of us won’t admit it, more than a few among us simply lack the will to see some tasks to their completion.
 We grow bored or discouraged or find some excuse not to proceed.
-Floor sanding can be painful and costly, especially to those who have never attempted something similar before.
+Floor sanding can be painful and costly, especially for those who have never attempted something similar before.
 Try it at your own risk but if you do, give it your best.
-Unfortunately, we have seen many DIY projects which were left abandoned at some point and only made our own work harder later on.
+Unfortunately, we have seen many DIY projects which were left abandoned at some point and only made our work harder later on.

 Straight and Across or Diagonal Sanding?

-In order to sand a floor properly, you must understand the nature of the wood.
+To sand a floor properly, you must understand the nature of the wood.
 Let’s begin with the basics.
 What is grain?
-According to Wikipedia, this the longitudinal arrangement of wood fibres.
-The first thing anyone entering the field of floor restoration learns is to follow the grain of the of the wood when sanding.
+According to Wikipedia, the longitudinal arrangement of wood fibres.
+The first thing anyone entering the field of floor restoration learns is to follow the grain of the wood when sanding.

 Now, when doing rough sanding, some people attempt to strip the wood diagonally, because it cuts faster.
 That is all fine and good but it also hurts the grain and it may become noticeable when you add the finish much later.
 For this reason, it is better to sand straight first and leave the grain untouched.
 Diagonal sanding has its place when working on very uneven, distressed surfaces where it is simply more efficient to remove more material at once.